 Simon’s Current Location

-Winter is coming… and Simon Clark will be continuing his self-funded run anti-clockwise along the coast of Britain.
+Winter is here… and Simon Clark continues his self-funded run anti-clockwise along the coast of Britain.
 Here’s an appeal recorded by Simon for places to stay over the winter.
 Without places to stay he’ll either have to camp – which in the cold winter weather is not an option – or pay for accommodation out of his own pocket, up until April 2017.
 Can you help?
 Do you live along (or near) the coast, anywhere between Newquay in Cornwall and Findhorn in Scotland?
 Let us or Simon know, we’d be happy to hear from you!

 Read the latest news about Simon’s Run: